wangzhongju/yolov3_tensorflow/README.md

 $ mv /path/to/test/folder {project}/imgorg
 $ python cascade_detection.py
 ````
-at last, you can see the results in '{project}/label2d'
+>At last, you can see the results in '{project}/label2d'

 ## part 2.
 Retrain